shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-handler.md

 ## Next steps

-Now that you know how to add a message handler and configure a bus for it, you may want to add a custom middleware for your bus.
+Now that you know how to add a message handler, you may want to add a custom middleware for your bus.
 To do this, head over to [Add middleware](add-middleware) guide.

+If you want to learn more about configuring the message queue, have a look at the [Message queue hosting guide](../../../../hosting/infrastructure/message-queue.md).